matze/mtheme/README.md

 \end{document}
 ```

-Detailed information on using Metropolis can be found in the [manual](doc/metropolistheme.pdf).
+Detailed information on using Metropolis can be found in the [manual (PDF)](doc/metropolistheme.pdf).

 ## License